 Remember, balance the amount you are willing to spend on your extension with the estimated value it will add to your home.

-What Factors Affect the Overall Cost?
+2. What Factors Can Affect the Cost of my Extension?

 There are many variables that will affect how much your extension will cost, such as: